Ryan Tubridy: Tuttle Productions Limited

 The microcompany Tuttle Productions Limited was set up on 29 August 2008, with a registered address at Drayton Mews, Monkstown Road, Monkstown, Dublin, and one shareholder.
 It is involved in "Radio and Television Activities".

 During his time with RTÉ, Tubridy was not an employee, but was a contractor, and, as of 2011, was reported to be paying himself €283,756 a year from his production company, Tuttle Productions.

 Virgin Radio UK

 On 16 November 2023, it was announced that Tubridy would join Virgin Radio UK in early January 2024 to present its mid-morning programme live from London following The Chris Evans Breakfast Show.

 Tubridy presented his first show on Virgin Radio UK on 2 January, with The Ryan Tubridy Show airing weekdays from 10am to 1pm and simultaneously broadcast on Dublin's Q102.
 It was also announced that he would host a dedicated Irish weekend programme each Sunday, with The Ryan Tubridy Show on Sundays airing from 10am to 12pm on Dublin's Q102, Cork's 96FM, LMFM, and Limerick's Live 95.
+He presented his last Virgin Radio show in December 2025.
+He currently presents a Sunday-afternoon show on Virgin's sister station, Times Radio from 1pm-4pm.